bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ### `bufstream.podDisruptionBudget.maxUnavailable`

-\_string_Number of pods that are unavailable after eviction as number or percentage (eg.: 50%).
+\_string_Number of pods that are unavailable after eviction as number or percentage (e.g.: 50%).
 Has higher precedence over `minAvailable`Defaults to `""`.

 ### `bufstream.podDisruptionBudget.minAvailable`